uri-library-data-services/iassist-preview/content/blog/data-citation-principles-workshop-held.md

 date = "2011-06-22 05:14:02 -0700"
 draft = "false"
 +++
-A workshop on Data Citation Principles sponsored by Harvard\'s Institute for Quantitative Social Sciences (IQSS) was held May 16-17 in Cambridge, MA.
+A workshop on Data Citation Principles sponsored by Harvard's Institute for Quantitative Social Sciences (IQSS) was held May 16-17 in Cambridge, MA.
 [Presentations and other materials](http://projects.iq.harvard.edu/datacitation_workshop/pages/agenda)